bilgehicyilmam/Dolphin/01_user_manual/User_Manual.md

 #### 2.2	Dimensional Search

 If the user wants to apply dimensional search on her/his results, s/he can navigate there from the basic search screen by clicking “Dimensional Search” option under the search text field.
-When dimensional search screen showed up, the search text field can be observed as it was in basic search but also there are “+” and “-” signs under the “main query” search term which enables user’s to add and remove dimensions to her/his search.
+When dimensional search screen showed up, the search text field can be observed as it was in basic search but also there are “Add Dimension” and “Remove Dimension” buttons under the “main query” search term which enables user’s to add and remove dimensions to her/his search.
 What are these dimensions?
 Basically they provide the user to add new dimensions on her/his main query.
 When the dimensions are applied and search is made, the result screen displays the combinations of the searched terms entered on both the main query and the dimensions.
 Main query is where the user should enter her/his most interested area of concept to search for and with the help of the dimensions the